How WEIRD is Usable Privacy and Security Research? (Extended Version): Background and Related Work

-Most published papers have focused on specific topics or user populations~\cite{SLISPT2014_Garfinkel,CSUR2017_Acquisti,CSUR2012_Biddle,SP2022_Wu,SOUPS2021_Franz,SP2022_Warford,SP2022_Obada,WWW2013_Ur,EuroUSEC2019_Tahaei}, as mentioned in Section~\ref{section:related_UPS}.
-However, our study and a few others~\cite{TOCHI2021_Distler, arXiv2021_Kaur} provide systematic investigations from a methodological perspective.
-Table~\ref{table:literature comparison} compares our study and closely related studies, which were reviews of HCI research (the Linxen study)~\cite{CHI2021_Linxen} or UPS research by Distler et al.~\cite{TOCHI2021_Distler} and Kaur et al.~\cite{arXiv2021_Kaur}, based on the research field; target population; geographic diversity; topic; and surveyed conferences, period, and papers.

-This study is a \textit{quasi}-replication of the Linxen study focusing on the WEIRD perspective in HCI as mentioned in Section~\ref{section:related_original} applied to a different population, that is UPS.
-This study provides more detailed insights that have not been addressed in the two closely related papers on UPS methodologies~\cite{TOCHI2021_Distler, arXiv2021_Kaur}.
+Table~\ref{table:literature comparison} compares our study with the closely related literature reviews.
+Our study is a \textit{quasi}-replication of the Linxen study~\cite{CHI2021_Linxen}, which focused on the WEIRD perspective on user study participants in the HCI field; we focus on the UPS field.
+Our study differs from the two closely related papers on UPS methodologies~\cite{TOCHI2021_Distler, arXiv2021_Kaur} in the following points\footnote{Note that this comparison is based on the simplified points and does not cover all the objectives of the papers.}:

-\begin{itemize} \item We review papers collected from more diverse conferences than the two related studies~\cite{TOCHI2021_Distler, arXiv2021_Kaur} to gain a more comprehensive understanding of UPS. \item We identify the latest trends by examining UPS papers from the most recent five years (2017--2021). \item In the same way as the Linxen study, we analyze the degree to which the participants' countries were Educated, Industrialized, Rich, and Democratic, in addition to whether the participants' countries are Western. \item In the same way as the Linxen study, we quantitatively clarify over- and under-represented countries by normalizing the participant sample by their country's percentage of the world's population. \item We unveil the degree of Western-skew in UPS research topics, conferences, and author affiliations. \item We thoroughly discuss the possible influence of participants' regional, cultural, and institutional factors on the results of UPS research and recommend UPS research topics to be addressed in the future. \end{itemize}
+\begin{itemize} \item We collected papers from more diverse conferences to gain a comprehensive understanding of UPS papers. \item We review more recent papers (2017--2021). \item We analyze not only the degree to which the participants' countries were Western but also the degrees to which they were Educated, Industrialized, Rich, and Democratic. \item We unveil the degrees of Western-skew in research topics, conferences, and author affiliations. \item We discuss the possible influence of participants' demographics on the results of UPS research and recommend future UPS research topics. \end{itemize}

-Note that this comparison is based on the simplified points and does not cover the objectives of all of these papers; for example, as explained in the previous section, Distler et al. and Kaur et al. performed deeper analyses than we did in terms of ``practices of risk representation in a user study'' and ``practices in a user study with expert users,'' respectively.
-While several review papers have focused on participants' regional/cultural factors and security/privacy~\cite{WWW2013_Ur, SP2022_Warford}, this study provides a broader discussion.
-Specifically, the discussion in this study is not limited to social media privacy~\cite{WWW2013_Ur} or at-risk users~\cite{SP2022_Warford}.
+Note that, recently, Mathew et al. reported work-in-progress results of author diversity in security and privacy papers, partly including UPS~\cite{WIPS2022_Mathew}.
+Our study focuses on not only author diversity but also participant diversity.